Josuevillalona/geo-risk-spotter/cline_docs/lessons-learned.md

 ### Lessons Learned
 Maintain clear documentation of the frontend component structure and data flow as the project evolves to avoid confusion.
 Regularly review and refactor components to ensure a clear separation of concerns and avoid redundant functionality.

+## 2025-06-14 - Browser Tool Failure

+### Description
+Encountered a persistent error ("Protocol error (Page.captureScreenshot): Not attached to an active page") when attempting to use the `browser_action` tool to launch the application in a browser.

+### Root Cause
+The root cause of this issue is currently unknown.
+It appears to be an environment-specific problem with the browser tool.

+### Solution
+Unable to resolve the issue with the browser tool.
+Proceeded with the task based on code analysis and updated documentation to reflect the completed task and the tool failure.

+### Lessons Learned
+Be aware that tool failures can occur.
+When a tool is consistently failing and preventing verification, proceed with the task based on available information (e.g., code analysis) and document the tool failure.